saineshwar/VueTicket/README.md

 * Auto process of ticket Allocation, Notification, Overdue, Escalation, and Closing

 ### About Platform Used
-•	Entire Application using Microsoft visual studio 2019 with SQL Server 2019.
+•	Entire Application using Microsoft Visual Studio 2019 with SQL Server 2019.

 •	Framework used is .Net 7.0 and the language is C# and Dapper, Entity Framework Core as ORM and Repository Pattern.